Oswaldo (TV series)

 Oswaldo is an animated television series created by Pedro Eboli for Cartoon Network.
-The series is co-produced by Birdo Studio and Symbiosys Entertainment.
+The series was produced in Brazil by Birdo Studio, while the second season to the fourth and final season was produced in association with the Indian studio Symbiosys Entertainment.
 It first premiered on Cartoon Network in Brazil on October 11, 2017 and on TV Cultura on October 29, 2017.